kaatinga/settings/README.md

 The configuration model has some limitations in the way how it is arranged.

-First of all, the the wrapped structs must be pointed out via pointer.
+First of all, the the nested structs must be pointed out via pointer.

 ```go
 ...